FILM MUSIC

 Contact

-Currently he co-leads the Jazz Band Młynarski-Masecki, a large ensemble devoted to polish jazz from the 20s and 30s in his own arrangements.
-Parallel he runs a jazz trio with drummer Jerzy Rogiewicz and bassist Piotr Domagalski.
-He also performs a modern, critically acclaimed version of ragtime in duo with Rogiewicz.
+His newest project “Boleros” is an exploration of Latin American music, dear to him from spending his childhood in Colombia.
+He co-leads Jazz Band Młynarski-Masecki, a large ensemble devoted to polish jazz from the 20s and 30s, presented in his own arrangements.
 As a classical musician he works solo, with chamber groups and with orchestras as soloist and/or conductor.
-He hosts a variety of concert cycles where he narrates the history of classical music in an informal and refreshing style.
-He is a member of the Ensemble Festival in the castle Książ in southern Silesia, where he teaches an improvisation masterclass every summer.
+He hosts a variety of concert cycles in Warsaw, where he often combines music with informal history lectures.
+He is a member of the Ensemble Festival, where he teaches an improvisation masterclass every summer.\

-As film scorer he has received the "Orzeł" award for best score 2022 for "Powrót do tamtych dni".
-He has also worked on Paweł Pawlikowski’s “Cold War” (Best Director at Cannes 2019), Darek Gajewski’s “Strange Heaven” and Michał Marczak’s “Fuck For Forrest”, among others.
+As film scorer he has received the prestigious "Orzeł" award in 2022 for best score for "Powrót do tamtych dni".
+He has also worked on Paweł Pawlikowski’s “Cold War” and the upcoming "1949" (Best Director at Cannes 2019), Darek Gajewski’s “Strange Heaven” and Michał Marczak’s “Fuck For Forrest”, among others.
+He is currently writing music to the play “Requiem for a dream” directed by Jakub Skrzywanek (premiere April ’26) and has been featured in Małgosia Bela’s film “Muse”.
+Masecki has also written 3 symphonies, a symphonic poem, a piano concerto and two Blues Suites for big-band.\

-He works regularly with the Polish National Radio, Teatr Studio, Capella Cracoviensis and the Szczecin Philharmonic.
+He works regularly with the Polish National Radio, Teatr Studio, Teatr Nowy, Capella Cracoviensis and the Szczecin Philharmonic.
 He lives in Berlin and Warsaw.